Empower Others to Liberate Themselves

 I am a writer/poet, coach, yoga teacher, entrepreneur, and nature lover – to name a few.
 My life’s work is to empower others to liberate themselves so they may live an unapologetic existence.
 I believe the way back to ourselves, and the way forward in life is through mastering our emotional, physical, and spiritual wisdom and most of all, encompassing the courage to show up and be seen.

 Something my dad taught me at a young age.
-He’s an artist and I’ve always admired his relationship with his own art, life’s work, and the boundaries he’s drawn around it. that was to always keep your energy clear when you gave of yourself to others – meaning to take responsibility for your own energy and don’t ever expect someone else to do it for you.
+He’s an artist and I’ve always admired his relationship with his own art, life’s work, and the boundaries he’s drawn around it.
+That was to always keep your energy clear when you gave yourself to others – meaning to take responsibility for your own energy and don’t ever expect someone else to do it for you.
 If I choose to give anything, I better be clear on my own intentions for doing so.
 Keep your energy clear.
 I want to add a second best pieces of advice here and that is from my two older brothers who taught me that connecting with and caring for one another are the most important priorities we can ever have in this life.
 I try to never lose sight of that.

 My ability to trust myself.
 I’ve taken so many leaps into the unknown in my life and every single time, whether I landed on my feet or not, I knew I had it in me to stay open, to be strong, to be soft, and to persevere.
 I guess my favorite thing is my resilience and my trust that everything is working out.